 Introduction to Power BI Reports

-People who are using Power BI for the first time, they may face little difficulty in using Power BI for creating reports and charts.
-Here we will learn and see how to import the data into the Power BI system and play around with that too.
-As we all know, for creating the reports in Excel or any other tool of MS Office, we can use existing data wherein any file of MS Office mainly Excel or Word.
-But in Power BI we have a way more long list of the sources which we link and get the data apart from MS Excel and SQL Databases.
-We will be seeing those in detail in the below examples.
+People who are using Power BI for the first time may face little difficulty using Power BI to create reports and charts.
+Here we will learn how to import the data into the Power BI system and play around with that.
+As we all know, for creating the reports in Excel or any other tool of MS Office, we can use existing data wherein any file of MS Office, mainly Excel or Word.
+But in Power BI, we have a way more long list of the sources to which we link and get the data apart from MS Excel and SQL Databases.
+We will see those in detail in the below examples.

 Here we have a sample sales data of some data of electronics product of around 1000 lines as shown below.

-- Go to Power BI and click on Get Data option as shown below.
+- Go to Power BI and click on the Get Data option as shown below.

 - Power BI will ask us to browse the file location.
 Do that and then Open it.